mikesturm/ed/todaycard.md

     - Next Week and After
 - A **Project List** that those actions serve, in 2 categories:
     - (G) Goal-related.
 It serves a goal of yours.
-    - (NG) Mon-goal related.
+    - (NG) Non-goal related.
 It's just something you need to get done.
 - A **Weekly Recap** (about 10 - 15 minutes) to do a few key things:
-    - record and review your score in the [scorekeeping spreadsheet](https://docs.google.com/spreadsheets/d/1P6VDieekSS-vji4CM5YRC9e0nGSANWNabx8_Zt8e0KA/edit?usp=sharing)
+    - record and review your score in the [scorekeeping spreadsheet](https://docs.google.com/spreadsheets/d/1P6VDieekSS-vji4CM5YRC9e0nGSANWNabx8_Zt8e0KA/edit?usp=sharing).
+You can also [download a .xls version of the sheet here](mikesturm.net/assets/Scorecard.xlsx).
-    - reflect on your batting average for the week, and decide if you need to adjust your strategy
+    - Reflect on your batting average for the week, and decide if you need to adjust your strategy
     - review your action list, and move things on it in or out--depending on when you think you should try to do them.